yehia67/documentation/node-software/0.1/alphanet/how-to-guides/run-the-node.md

 # Run a node on the Coordicide Alphanet

 **When you run the Coordicide Alphanet software, your computer becomes a node in the network.
-By running a node, you can test the network and keep up to date with regular changes.
-When all the modules become available, this network will become the Coordicide testnet, which is a release candidate for the next IOTA protocol.**
+By running a node, you can test the network and keep up to date with regular changes.**

 ## Prerequisites